LeonDes7/Financial-News-Sentiment-Pipeline/README.md

 ## Pipeline Workflow
 1. **Data Ingestion:** An Airflow DAG runs on an hourly schedule, triggering a Python producer that fetches live market news.
-2. **Streaming:** The producer pushes raw articles to a Kafka topic (`financial_news`), guaranteeing fault-tolerant delivery.
+2. **Streaming:** The producer pushes raw articles to a Kafka topic (`financial_news`).
+This step automatically initializes the topic in the broker.
-3. **Stream Processing:** A Python consumer constantly listens to the Kafka topic, calculates a sentiment score for each headline on the fly, and lands the structured results into PostgreSQL.
-Exactly-once delivery is enforced via primary key constraints (`article_id`).
+3. **Stream Processing:** A Python consumer listens to the Kafka topic, calculates a sentiment score for each headline on the fly, and lands the structured results into PostgreSQL.
+Exactly-once delivery is enforced via primary key constraints.
 4. **Data Modeling & Testing:** dbt transforms the raw ingestion tables into a clean Star Schema (`fact_sentiment` and `dim_articles`).
-It enforces pipeline observability using automated data quality tests (uniqueness, not-null, referential integrity).
+It enforces pipeline observability using automated data quality tests.
 5. **Analytics Dashboard:** A Streamlit web application queries the dbt schema to display real-time pipeline metrics, sentiment distribution, and a live rolling news feed.

 ## Project Structure
 ```text
 financial-sentiment-pipeline/
 ├── dags/                           # Airflow DAGs for scheduling